 Testing out the Pluto R Electric Bike

-Once this task was complete, it was time to hit the road, and I must say, riding the Pluto R was really a lot of fun.
-This was largely owing to my strange fascination with its electronic Backlit Display (featuring an odometer and other information), which I just couldn’t stop watching (see photo above).
-It’s so much fun to know how fast you’re actually riding, which was frequently over 30 km/h in my case.
+Once assembly was complete, it was time to hit the road, and I must say, riding the Pluto R was really a lot of fun.
+This was largely owing to its electronic Backlit Display (which features an odometer, a battery level indicator, and information about which pedal assist level you are in).
+It’s really a lot of fun to know how fast you’re riding the bike!

 For this reason, I would have to say that the pedal assist is mostly just that—an assist.
-It will help you out (especially on flat terrain), but this thing isn’t a motorcycle, and the electronics certainly aren’t going to do all of the work for you.
+It will help you out (especially on smooth terrain), but this thing isn’t a motorcycle, and the electronics aren’t going to do all of the work for you.

 Examining the Video Evidence